alcionai/corso/docs/docs/intro.md

 ## Getting started

 You can follow the [Quick Start](/quickstart) guide for an end-to-end Corso walk through.
-Alternatively, follow the instructions in the [Initial Setup](/setup/concepts) section to dive into the details on how to configure and run Corso.
+Alternatively, follow the instructions in the [Corso Setup](/setup/concepts) section to dive into the details on how to configure and run Corso.